 How do you adapt procedures and processes for www.21cfrpart11.com?

-One of three approaches can be used by organizations to address the on-going GMP PART 11 Part 11 requirements regulations throughout the pharmaceutical and medical devices industries.
+One of three approaches can be used by organizations to address the on-going FDA GMP PART 11 requirements regulations throughout the pharmaceutical and medical devices industries.

-The regulation still permits the full submission of paper-based documentation.
+The full FDA GMP Part 11 regulation still permits the full submission of paper-based documentation.
 The issues with this approach include high costs, decreased quality, information storage availability, information retrieval ability, and the general portability of information.

-The regulation allows for the electronic records to be stored as equivalent to paper records with handwritten signatures executed.
-This approach still requires a large amount of printed documentation that carries the same risks and challenges as a full-paper approach, mentioned above, regarding compliancy to the regulation.
+The regulation allows for the electronic records to be stored as equivalent to paper records with handmade signatures executed.
+This approach requires a large amount of printed documentation that carries the same risks and challenges as a full-paper approach; mentioned above, regarding complacency with the regulations

 This is the real intent of the FDA GMP PART 11 requirements regulatory requirements.
 This approach increases product quality, saves money with automation of processes, establishes easy data storage and retrieval, provides ease data analysis and reporting, increases the portability of information, and diminishes or eliminates human error.